(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 Perhaps some people would call me a fence sitter, when it comes to the whole natural health vs modern medicine debate.
 Wait, don’t leave!
 If you are firmly in one camp or another, I’d say we can probably find common ground.

 That’s the nice thing about fence sitting.
-I lean toward the natural, but I understand the place for medical intervention.
+I lean towards the natural, but I understand the place for medical intervention.
 If the only way you’re making it through the day is with your Prozac, Zoloft, Paxil, Lexapro or maybe Ativan, then who am I to tell you it’s not the right way?!
 It wasn’t the right way for me but that doesn’t mean it’s not working for you.
 (I do have a prescription for Ativan… but I only take it when it’s absolutely necessary.
 50 pills can last me a year and a half or so.)

 That said, I don’t want to live a life dependent on chemicals if I can avoid them.
 I really like the fact that most natural supplements come without a scary side effects warning label.
 I have tried so. very. many. natural supplements for anxiety, and some of them have really worked for me.